All Episodes

 Well, we move on to Congressman William Jefferson, Democrat Louisiana.

-The Washington Post today says that Nancy Pelosi wants to finagle away to put Congressman William Jefferson, Democrat Louisiana, on a lesser committee than the uh House Ways and Means Committee.
+The Washington Post today says that Nancy Pelosi wants to finagle away to put Congressman William Jefferson, Democrat Louisiana, on a lesser committee than the House Ways and Means Committee.

 It is speculated by people in the know that he will be indicted in the first half of 2007.

-I think he's a perfect candidate uh to be seated once again on the House Ways and Means Committee.
+I think he's a perfect candidate to be seated once again on the House Ways and Means Committee.

 That shows he has ways and shows he has means.

-Um I think the committee may have a lot to learn from the expertise here that has been exhibited by Congressman William Jefferson, Democrat Louisiana.
+I think the committee may have a lot to learn from the expertise here that has been exhibited by Congressman William Jefferson, Democrat Louisiana.

-Now, Nancy Pelosi stripped a Congressman of his seat on this committee in June.
+Now, Nancy Pelosi stripped a congressman of his seat on this committee in June.

-We have all the sumbites coming up.
+We have all the Yosembites coming up.

-Uh and it's I mean, it there's this this guy is as tainted as Congressman William Jefferson, Democrat Louisiana is uh, but then he's up for a committee chairmanship.
+And it's, I mean, this guy is as tainted as Congressman William Jefferson, Democrat Louisiana is.

 And so the Congressional Black Caucus, how can you do that?